Aspiring Families Logo

 Initial Consultation

-The first step involves a meeting between the psychologist and the parent to discuss the current issues and review relevant documentation such as doctors’ notes, school reports, and previous test scores.
+The first step involves a meeting between the psychologist and yourself, the adolescent and/or the parent to discuss the current issues and review relevant documentation such as doctors’ notes, school reports, and previous test scores.

 In Person and Online Testing